fmind/mlops-python-package/README.md

 You can use this package as part of your MLOps toolkit or platform (e.g., Model Registry, Experiment Tracking, Realtime Inference, ...).

+*I'm currently preparing a course and a mentoring offer to help you create and use MLOps package for your projects.
+Stay tuned :)

 # Table of Contents

 - [MLOps Python Package](#mlops-python-package)